 The primary responsibilities of our board of directors are to provide oversight, strategic guidance, counseling and direction to our management.
 We expect that our board of directors will meet on a regular basis and additionally as needed.
-In accordance with our certificate of incorporation, the members of our board of directors will be elected annually.
-In accordance with the terms of our bylaws, our board of directors will consist of four members upon completion of this offering.
-Since our incorporation, Mr. Hsieh has served as the sole member of our board of directors, and prior to completion of this offering, Mr. Hsieh will appoint the director nominees named in this prospectus as additional members to our board of directors and will be appointed as the Chairman of our board of directors.
+In accordance with our certificate of incorporation, our board of directors will be elected annually.
+In accordance with the terms of our bylaws, our board of directors will consist of members upon completion of this offering.
+Since our incorporation, Mr. Hsieh has served as the sole member of our board of directors, and prior to completion of this offering, Mr. Hsieh will appoint the director nominees named in this prospectus as additional members to our board of directors and will be appointed as Chairman.